STAMP-project/stamp-ci/README.md

 ![Build dashboard](docs/img/build.PNG?raw=true "DSpot dashboard")

-The user can navigate through packages and classes to get detailed information on the amplification outcomes.
+If test cases are successfully amplified, the user can navigate the details of the test class, getting more information on the amplified test cases.

-Reports can change based on the Selector used.
+Reports adapt based on the Selector used.

 ![PIT selector](docs/img/mutant.PNG?raw=true "PIT Mutant selector view")